 Founder & CEO, Collective Gain

 Lizzie Alberga is the CEO and Founder of Collective Gain, a nature advocate, corporate coach, and former marketing executive at dot-coms.
 She started Collective Gain out of a desire make work better, where being on a magic team was the norm vs. a rare chance occurrence.
 Through coaching, Lizzie discovered deep self-awareness, new perspectives and ways of working that would have greatly benefited her, her teams and the companies she supported.
 Collective Gain is Lizzie’s mission to help millions awaken to their own potential and to redesign how we experience work for the betterment of all involved.
-Lizzie lives in Los Angeles on her urban farm with her husband and three kids.
+Lizzie lives in North Carolina on 7 acres of wooded land and forest creatures.

 the full story...

 Like so many of us, I lived the life I was supposed to.
 Get good grades, keep out of trouble, find a good job, stay in shape, get married, have a family…and work hard at all of it!
 Achieve, accept, accommodate, compromise.
 Follow the safe, predictable, proven successful paths — and be happy!